SophieS9/SG-Python-Intro/Intro_Python.md

 ## So Let's Get Started!

 In this tutorial, I'm going to introduce a few basic concepts to get you started with pythons.
+You might not get through all of these in an hour, but don't worry!
 These are:
 1. [Variables - what they are and how to declare them](#1.)
 2. [Math - using python to do some simple equations](#2.)
 3. [Strings - and the cool stuff you can do with them](#3.)